Architecture

 TenantDirectory[SK=COGNITO]holds the pool id + app client.
 AWS SDK calls tocognito-idp:Admin*target the tenant pool. - Per-tenant routing.

-If a request doesn't carry a recognizable tenant id, the api-router rejects it before the backend ever sees it.
+If a request doesn't carry a recognizable tenant id, api-router rejects it before the backend ever sees it.

 Where tenant identity comes from